Lookup Tables with Hibernate and JSF

 </h:selectOneMenu>

-Combobox lists all available countries getting them evaluating value binding #{selectitems.personelPageCode.countries.name.this.toArray} EL. personelPageCode.getCountries() returns available country object using LookupDAO.getLookupObjectList().
+The combobox lists all available countries by evaluating the value binding #{selectitems.personelPageCode.countries.name.this.toArray} EL. personelPageCode.getCountries() returns the available country object using LookupDAO.getLookupObjectList().

 public String getAsString(FacesContext facesContext, UIComponent component, Object lookupObject) {